mijstonen/tosics_cpx/doc/CPX-Philosophy.md

 or professional (linux) C++ programmer, you will quickly find your use for cpx.
 Cpx is rather tightly coupled with my util library.
 You do not need to use it, but is has some usefull things, however that is not discussed and documented here.
 Most of the util library is documented with doxygen.
+I did not invent all the cpx wheels, many thanks to SAURAV MOHAPATRA for TinySHA1.hpp and certainly for pstream.h by Jonathan Wakely, without it, cpx would - at leat - a lot harder to realize.
+See deps/ .

 Sure, cpx has bugs ;-) please report them when you find them.
 But I would like to read any positive or (respectfull) negative feedback.
 Any questions are welcome.